 The state of New Jersey requires that any child charged with a juvenile offense has legal representation paid for by their parent or guardian.
 Juveniles, unlike adults, are not allowed to represent themselves in court.
 Often, parents are concerned that they cannot afford to hire a criminal defense attorney to represent their child.
 If this is the case, the parent has the opportunity to request a public defender but the state has a very high threshold and rarely approves this request.
 If there is any reason to believe that a parent can afford an attorney, the state will require them to do so.
 At The Law Office of Attorney Conway, we have decades of experience fighting on behalf of juveniles who are facing an uncertain future.

 When a parent learns that their child has been arrested, they are often worried about what the future holds.
-These cases need to be handled by an attorney that will put your child first.
+These cases need to be handled by a Bergen County juvenile offense attorney who will put your child first.
 The Law Office of Attorney Conway has the skill, experience, and tenacity it takes to fight to protect your child.
 If your child’s offense has been waived up to adult criminal court, we are committed to trying all means to reverse the waiver.
 Contact The Law Office of Attorney Conway for strong criminal defense.